Automation and Processes

 If you state in your contract that your prices increase automatically at year end in accordance with the net consumer price index, you avoid having to discuss the issue with the client later.

-Unexpected price increases are never welcome, so it is better to deal with the issue up front.
+Unexpected price increases are never welcome, so it is better to deal with the issue upfront.

 How do I determine the rate of indexation?